bupt-yiwo/VLLM/readme.md

 # VLLM-Playground

 No need to star this project; it is solely for documenting my own learning journey.
 However, it is also well-suited for beginners to learn VLLM.
-I have provided detailed annotations for all the code.
+I have provided annotations for all the code.